npastrami/lvlupmiami/readme.md

    cd api/hardhat
    ```

-Currently we are just building to the Ethereum blockchain, planning to do Solana next.
+Currently, we are just building to the Ethereum blockchain, planning to do Solana next.
 Currently testing on Sepolia Testnet, we write our smart contracts in Solidity.
 Our backend is in Go, using the Fiber web framework.
 Our database is PostgreSQL, our core dev team likes to use pgadmin for a local development gui manager.
 Our Frontend is TypeScript on a Vite webserver running React Web + Native via Tamagui components!

+At the moment, we are using Azure Storage for file/image storage but we are exploring more contemporary solutions i.e. ipfs and/or FileCoin.
+Yes, those azure storage credentials are out-dated, we left them there as placeholders, update with your own credentials for local development.

 ** *If you're going to contribute, remember to optimize ui layout for web and mobile!* **